fbpx

 They will be able to advise on the best course of action and may recommend taking a blood test to check for the presence of certain antibodies which are associated with the condition.

-If celiac disease is suspected, your doctor may also recommend taking a biopsy with the help of an endoscopy, of the small intestine in order to make a definite diagnosis
+If celiac disease is suspected, your doctor may also recommend taking a biopsy with the help of an endoscopy, of the small intestine in order to make a definite diagnosis.

-IV.
-What to Eat with Celiac Disease:
+What to Eat with Celiac Disease

 If you have been diagnosed with celiac disease, it is important to change your diet to avoid the triggers of the condition.
 This means avoiding foods that contain gluten such as wheat, barley, rye, and any derivatives of the three grains.